-- 4. Promote the protection of existing and future industrial land by preventing encroachment from incompatible use and development. - 5.
-Where appropriate, protect land surrounding industrial estates by designating it for a compatible land use that does not prejudice the future availability of that land for industrial use and development. - 6.
-Encourage the co-location of similar industrial uses within existing or future strategic industrial precincts.
+- Promote the protection of existing and future industrial land by preventing encroachment from incompatible use and development or implementing appropriate interface management techniques. - 5.
+Where appropriate, protect land surrounding industrial estates by designating it for a compatible land use that does not prejudice the future availability of that land for industrial use and development.